Photo by Jeremy Perkins on Unsplash

 Separation and divorce is tough.
 When you’re right in the middle of this tricky transition time, it can feel like nothing is going right.
 Here’s how to find gratitude, even when everything seems upside down.

 A separation or divorce is one of the most difficult and significant life changes a person can go through.
-Some say that it’s more difficult than dealing with a death.
+Some say that it’s more difficult than dealing with death.
+A lawyer who is familiar with divorce law can often help during the process of a divorce, communicating with the other party and relieving some stress of the whole process, however, it’s still not a desirable situation.

 I’ve heard so many divorcing people say, “I just want to get through this time.”
 That’s something to which all of us who have been through it can relate.